5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 ## TODO

+* Rename 'NetworkFormation2' and 'SensorNode2' to something else that makes more sense. e.g. 'NodeRoleEntries' and 'NodeRoleEntry'.
 * [SEE IF I CAN DO THIS] Idea: Each actuator behaves differently to the sensor readings - e.g. 1 would trigger at 37000 while another would trigger at 5000.
 * [ONGOING] Clean up the code and add comments to make it more presentable.
 * [TODO] Seriously consider using IPFS to store node information and readings.